 Branded QR Code Generator

 Add your logo, brand colors, and a frame.
-Higher scan rates than plain QR codes — for free.
+A QR code that looks like it belongs to you — for free.

 STEP 1Enter the URL